mykldggn/FunnyBOT-7B/README.md

 Use bitsandbytes for 8-bit quantization to save memory.

-Configuration:

-Ensure the model runs in FP16 or 8-bit mode for optimal performance.

 ## License

 This model is a fine-tuned version of LLaMA-2, subject to the LLaMA-2 License Agreement.